pleasedonotdisturb/character-showcase-gallery/README.md

 # Character Showcase Gallery
 A gallery with expanding cards on hover.
 Credits to [*Online Tutorials* on YouTube](https://youtu.be/-9vp6PyBZdE) for the tutorial on this one.
 Images generated using stable diffusion XL, and upscaled afterwards.
-Also, no artist name is used in the prompts (for ethical reasons) :)
+For ethical reasons, no artists are used in the prompt while making the images :)

 ![A set of 5 cards containing an anime character.
 The card expands when the mouse is on hover and the name shows up.](https://github.com/pleasedonotdisturb/character-showcase-gallery/blob/main/project-preview.gif?raw=true)